Children’s Rights Day – 20th November

 A new website to learn more about Child rights is now available in French Comprendre les droits de l'enfant or German Kinderrechte verstehen.
 It provides teachers and youth group leaders with new pedagogical tools suited to the different ages of those taking part.
 Because children learn better while playing, Terre des hommes recently developed interactive games to confront children to the reality of other children elsewhere.

-In total 9 groups take part in the competition.
-They present their projects during the week of the 20th November 2014.
+In total 9 groups took part in the competition.
+They presented their projects during the week of the 20th November 2014.
+A jury of experts will examine the projects presented and award the prize title of ‘Ambassadors for Child Rights’.

-Other businesses will also show their solidarity by adding these chocolate bars to their range of products as from 18th November.
-This second sale of chocolate will also be supported by the following businesses: the shops Nature & Découvertes, the bookshops Payot, the restaurant Tiff-In, the museums MUDAC and Elysée, as well as the chemist Pharmacie Plus du Flon in Lausanne.
+Other businesses did also show their solidarity by adding these chocolate bars to their range of products as from 18th November.
+This third sale of chocolate has also been supported by the following businesses: the shops Nature & Découvertes, the bookshops Payot, the restaurant Tiff-In, the museums MUDAC and Elysée, as well as the chemist Pharmacie Plus du Flon in Lausanne.

-Motivated employees from Zurich Assurance will renew their support and will assist with the sale of Terre des hommes chocolate as part of the company volunteer scheme with the stands in Lausanne, Montreux and Morges.
+Motivated employees from Zurich Assurance did renew their support and did sell Terre des hommes chocolate as part of the company volunteer scheme in Vevey and Morges.

 If you have any questions we will be happy to answer them: